DerNoli/imacfan_linux/README.md

 The script can be installed using makpkg -si

-it will also sow a tray icon in KDE Plasma 6
+it will also sow a tray icon in KDE Plasma 6!

+Ster the services by posting:

+sudo systemctl daemon-reload
+systemctl --user daemon-reload

 stress-ng --cpu 4